Nikolov999/cybersecurity-portfolio/Projects/AI-Phishing-Analyzer-Prototype/README.md

 # Notes

 This project is intended as a prototype and should not be used in production environments without further security hardening, model fine-tuning, and integration testing.
+After I implement and configure all these I will make a link that you guys can only curl and have it downloaded on your own VM's or Host.